 We have always been a little nutty over here that is lovers of all thing nuts.
 Once Lenny was diagnosed with high-cholesterol, I started figuring out ways of incorporating the good nuts into our diet.
 His doctor told us that if we added 4 – 5 servings of nuts that are rich in polyunsaturated fatty acids per week, it would help keep blood vessels healthy and elastic.
 Pretty simple addition to help make a healthy difference in one’s diet.
 Don’t you agree?
+This recipe for a Sage and Walnut Pesto is the first of many that we will be developing using nuts and herbs to season dishes.

 When the California Walnut association invited me to tour a walnut farm during harvest, I jumped at the chance.
 I had always wanted to see a walnut tree shaken (I know, one of those weird food fantasies), and now I had the chance to participate in a harvest, as well as learn more about walnuts.
 Let me start by saying, walnuts are often over looked in our home as they have the reputation of being high in calories.